Harry Styles: 2019–2021: Fine Line

 At the 2020 Brit Awards, Styles was nominated for British Male Solo Artist and British Album of the Year.
 In March 2020, he performed an NPR Tiny Desk concert, and in July, he narrated a bedtime story titled Dream with Me for the relaxation app Calm.
-Styles co-wrote the song 'Changes' for Cam's album The Otherside Later that year, Styles won the Favorite Pop/Rock Album award for Fine Line at the 48th American Music Awards, the Best International Artist award at the 34th ARIA Music Awards, and the Chart Achievement Award at the 27th Billboard Music Awards.
+Styles co-wrote the song "Changes" for Cam's album The Otherside.
+Later that year, Styles won the Favorite Pop/Rock Album award for Fine Line at the 48th American Music Awards, the Best International Artist award at the 34th ARIA Music Awards, and the Chart Achievement Award at the 27th Billboard Music Awards.
 He was also named Variety's Hitmaker of the Year.
-At the 63rd Annual Grammy Awards in March 2021, he received three nominations for Best Pop Vocal Album (Fine Line), Best Pop Solo Performance ("Watermelon Sugar") and Best Music Video ("Adore You"), winning for Best Pop Solo Performance.
+At the 63rd Annual Grammy Awards in March 2021, he received three nominations for Best Pop Vocal Album (Fine Line), Best Pop Solo Performance ("Watermelon Sugar"), and Best Music Video ("Adore You"), winning for Best Pop Solo Performance.
 "Watermelon Sugar" also earned Styles his second Brit Award for British Single of the Year during the 2021 ceremony.
 After previous postponement, Love On Tour kicked off on 4 September 2021 in Las Vegas.
 At the 2021 Ivor Novello Awards, "Adore You" won the award for Most Performed Work.
-Styles made a cameo appearance as Eros / Starfox, brother of Thanos, in the mid-credits scene of the Marvel Cinematic Universe superhero film Eternals, which was released in November 2021.
-He launched his gender neutral skin and nail care brand, Pleasing, that month.
+Styles made a cameo appearance as Eros / Starfox, brother of Thanos, in the mid-credits scene of the Marvel Cinematic Universe superhero film Eternals, released in November 2021.
+He launched his gender-neutral skin and nail care brand, Pleasing, that month.